composefs backend

 Deployment blockers

-enforcing=0 - OCI registry install: Installing from registry can fail due to config mismatch
+- OCI registry install: Installing from registry can fail due to config mismatch (suggestion: just clean reject v2s2)

 Important